 There you have it, 12 different ways and places you can experience a bit of Hemingway in Key West.

-If you are looking for more things to do during your time in the Florida Keys (not everything is about Hemingway!), check out Laurence’s post about 7 Awesome Adventures in the Florida Keys.
+If you are looking for more things to do during your time in the Florida Keys (not everything is about Hemingway!), check out Laurence’s guide to things to do in the Florida Keys.

 If you were in Key West, which of the above things would be on your itinerary?
 If you have been to Key West, feel free to share any additional Hemingway tips or share your own experiences.
 As always, feel free to ask us any questions about our trip to Key West.